What is Geocaching all about then?

 So how do you go Geocaching?

-searched for by area, viewed in a list and located on the integrated
+Caches can be searched for by area, viewed in a list and located on the

-Google Maps overlay.
-Once you've read and noted some juicy caches
+map.
+Once you've read and noted some juicy caches to attempt

-keeping in mind that, unless you have wings, you can't always navigate
+mind that, unless you have wings, you can't always navigate 'as the

-'as the crow flies'.
-When you get to within, say, 10 meters,
+crow flies'.
+When you get to within, say, 10 metres, start

 hidden.
 It helps to keep in mind the cache container type you're

-looking for, description, previous finders' logs and, if needed, the
+looking for, description, previous finders' logs and the additional

-additional hint.
-This often gives it away with clues such as
+hint.
+This often gives it away with clues such as 'bottom of

 When you've (hopefully!) found the cache, open the